REVIEW & WALK-THROUGH: Hagrid’s Magical Creatures Motorbike Adventure Is Exhilarating

 We were able to ride twice, once during the day in the penultimate row and once at night in the front row, switching off between the motorbike and sidecar.
 If you’re a little nervous about roller coasters, the sidecar might be a better place to start, but if you want the ultimate thrill, go for the motorbike and try to sit as close to the front as possible.
 However, both vehicles make for an equally unforgettable ride, which was designed around the sidecar to make sure you’re not missing out on anything no matter where you’re sitting.
 If you have the opportunity to ride this coaster after dark, we strongly recommend it.
 The Forbidden Forest setting becomes more realistic, and it adds an extra element of suspense.
 A headlight on the motorbike illuminates the track so that you can still see right in front of you, but the upcoming path is shrouded in darkness, just like the spooky forest.
 If every trip into the Forbidden Forest were this exciting, you’d be asking for detention daily.

 If you want to know exactly what to expect along the ride, check out our detailed walk-through below.
-If you’d like more information about the ride’s immersive queue, click here.
+Check out our other review for more information about the ride’s immersive queue.